NMN vs NR (Nicotinamide Riboside): Choosing the Right NAD+ Precursor

 Evidence Snapshot

 Both NMN and NR raise NAD+ levels in humans — that much is clear from multiple trials.
-NR has been studied in more published human RCTs: Martens et al. (J Am Heart Assoc, 2018, n=24) showed a 60% NAD+ increase and blood pressure trends; Dollerup et al. (Am J Clin Nutr, 2018, n=40) found NR was safe and raised NAD+ but didn't improve insulin sensitivity in obese men; Dellinger et al. (NPJ Aging, 2017, n=120) confirmed NAD+ elevation with an NR combination product.
-NMN's human evidence is growing.
-Yoshino et al. (Science, 2021, n=25) is the landmark study showing metabolic benefits.
-Yi et al. (GeroScience, 2023, n=80) demonstrated NAD+ elevation and physical performance improvements.
-MASADA-NMN (2024) added further human safety data.
-The overall evidence level for both is moderate — they raise NAD+, but downstream health benefits in humans haven't been conclusively established in large, long-term trials.
+NR has been studied in more published human RCTs: Martens et al. (J Am Heart Assoc, 2018, n=24) showed a roughly 60% rise in whole-blood NAD+ with favorable blood-pressure trends; Dollerup et al. (Am J Clin Nutr, 2018, n=40) found NR was safe and raised NAD+ but did not improve insulin sensitivity in obese men; Dellinger et al. (NPJ Aging, 2017, n=120) confirmed NAD+ elevation with an NR-containing product.
+NMN's human evidence is growing, but it is still smaller.
+Yoshino et al. (Science, 2021, n=25) is the landmark human study showing improved skeletal-muscle insulin signaling in postmenopausal women with prediabetes, and Yi et al. (GeroScience, 2023, n=80) reported NAD+-related biomarker changes alongside physical-performance measures.
+The honest summary is that both NMN and NR can raise NAD+-related biomarkers, but downstream health benefits in humans remain modestly evidenced rather than proven at scale.

 Safety & Interactions